 Tired of your cookies coming out crispy on the bottom and gooey or uncooked on top?
-Maybe they've completely flattened out and turned browner than you liked.
+Maybe they've completely flattened out, turned brown, and are crunchier than you would have liked.
 Try these tips to get soft, warm, and moist cookies every time.
-Using the correct ingredients is key among others.
+Using the correct ingredients is key, among other factors.

 Ingredients and Utensils

 Knowing how your ingredients are going to react when mixed together is the key to making perfect soft cookies.
-Different ingredients carry different results and knowing these results will help ensure you are preparing the best possible cookies.
-This knowledge is the fundamental corner stone for creating soft cookies.
+Different ingredients carry different results and knowing these results will ensure you are preparing the best possible end product.
+This knowledge is the fundamental cornerstone for creating soft cookies.

-Sugars like fats liquefy in the oven.
-White sugar will make your cookies crispier while brown sugar contains more moisture and will result in a soft chewy cookie.
+Sugars, like fats, liquefy in the oven.
+White sugar will make your cookies crispier while brown sugar contains more moisture and will result in a softer and more chewy cookie.
 Most chocolate chip cookie recipes call for both sugars.
 Lowering the amount of sugar or substituting some of the white sugar for brown sugar will result in softer lighter cookies.

-If you are having troubles with your cookies not retaining their shape, try lowering the amounts of sugar or baking soda.
+If you are having trouble with your cookies not retaining their shape, try lowering the amounts of sugar or baking soda.

 Using a dry measuring cup to measure milk for example is not going to give you the same cup of milk that measuring into a liquid measuring cup will give you.
 On average you will end up with less liquid if you measure in a measuring cup meant for dry ingredients.
 Why?
 It's simple, you are less likely to fill a dry measuring cup to the top (so you don't spill), which you would need to do to get that full one cup of milk.

-When making cookies, especially chocolate chip I add a packet of vanilla instant cook and serve jello mix.
+When making cookies, especially chocolate chip I add a packet of vanilla cook and serve Jell-o brand pudding mix.
 This extra ingredient helps to keep my cookies soft, moist, and chewy every time.
-I don't make a batch of homemade cookies without some flavor of instant cook and serve jello mix.
-Vanilla, chocolate, and cheesecake are my go to flavors.
+I don't make a batch of homemade cookies without some flavor of pudding mix.
+Vanilla, chocolate, and cheesecake are my go-to flavors.

-After adding and mixing all the ingredients the dough should be easily pliable.
-Having a dry and crumbly cookie dough will result in uneven baking and dry cookies.
-On the other hand having a dough that is too sticky will result in your cookies flattening out and turning crispy during baking.
+After adding and mixing all the ingredients together, the dough should be easily pliable.
+Having a dry and crumbly dough will result in uneven baking and dry cookies.
+On the other hand, having a dough that is too sticky will result in your cookies flattening out and turning crispy during baking.

-A pliable dough will retain it's shape while baking, as well as keep the cookies soft, chewy, and moist during baking.
-When the dough has the right texture and moisture you know you have mixed the ingredients the way they need to be to produce the best quality cookie.
+A pliable dough will retain its shape while baking, as well as keep the cookies soft, chewy, and moist during baking.
+When the dough has the right texture and moisture, you know you have mixed the ingredients in the way they need to be to produce the best quality cookie.

 I like to mix my dough just until everything is combined and the dough comes together.
-As with other baked goods, over mixed cookie dough runs the risk of creating dry, crumbly, hard, and/or crispy cookies.
+As with other baked goods, over-mixed cookie dough runs the risk of creating dry, crumbly, hard, and/or crispy end products.

 How your cookies turn out not only depends on the ingredients, but also on the type of baking sheet you chose to use.
-Different cookie sheets will result in different end products of your cookies.
-For example baking sheets with left over or baked on grease, or darker pans will result in crispy bottoms and undone middles.
+Different styles and colors of cookie sheets will result in different end products.
+For example, baking sheets with leftover or baked-on grease or darker pans will result in crispy bottoms and undone middles.

-Personally I have a different baking sheet for my cookies than I do for making other meals.
-Having separate cookie sheets used only for cookies ensures that my pans are ready to make perfect cookies every time.
+Personally, I have a different baking sheet for my cookies than I do for making other meals.
+Having separate baking sheets used only for cookies ensures that my pans are ready to make perfect cookies every time.

 Insulated baking pans slow baking and will usually yield a lighter and softer cookie.
 Baking cookies made with butter is not a good idea for these pans as it will result in the butter melting faster than the dough can set and bake.

-The best type of baking sheets are those that are light in color and have very low to no sides.
-Adding parchment paper to your cookie sheets will result in a more over all even baking of your cookies, as well as keep the bottoms from browning too fast.
+The best baking sheets are those that are light in color and have very low to no sides.
+Adding parchment paper to your baking sheets will result in a more overall even baking of your cookies, as well as keep the bottoms from browning too fast.

-My all time favorite bakeware to use for cookies are my 3 Calphalon non-stick toffee colored cookie sheets.
+My all-time favorite bakeware to use for cookies are my 2 Calphalon non-stick toffee-colored cookie sheets.
 I've owned these pans for over 5 years and I would not trade them for anything!
 I actually have two sets, four pans total and I use every single one of them.
 They still work as great as the first day I received them.
-I love the toffee color as it adds a pop of color to my kitchen, but it is still light enough that the color does not effect the end results of my cookies.
+I love the toffee color as it adds a pop of color to my kitchen, but it is still light enough that the color does not affect the end results of my cookies.

 I love the non-stick feature, as well as the one "high" side that is great for gripping.
-These pans have a built in handle of sorts which is great as it allows for the rest of the sides to be almost non-existent.
+These pans have a built-in handle of sorts which is great as it allows for the rest of the sides to be almost non-existent.
 My pans have not darkened, become warped, or collected grease which makes me feel like I'm using a brand new pan every time.
-I have never had a single cookie stick to these pans, and I am looking forward to the next 5 years of cookie making with these perfect baking sheets.
+I have never had a single cookie stick to these pans, and I am looking forward to the next 5 years of baking with these perfect sheets.

-Different cookie types will require different storing methods, so it's best to store each type of cookie in their own container or zip lock bag.
+Different cookie types will require different storage methods, so it's best to store each type in its own container or zip-lock bag.
 However, all cookies will benefit greatly from cooling completely before being stored in any way.
 Storing warm cookies will make them soggy and you will end up with a pile of cookies that are hard to separate.

-- Soft cookies should also be kept in air tight containers.
+- Soft cookies should be kept in air-tight containers.
 Cookie jars and other containers that allow air in will make the cookies turn hard.
-If you don't have an air tight container, adding a slice of bread will help keep the cookies soft.
+If you don't have an air-tight container, adding a slice of bread will help keep them soft.
 The bread will turn hard while your cookies stay soft and chewy.
 When the bread becomes completely stale remove it and add a new slice.

 - Do not store them with soft cookies, they will lose their crispness.
 Hard cookies should be stored in metal tins to keep their crispy texture.

-If you need to store your cookies for longer than a week or two putting them in freezer safe containers or zip lock bags will preserve your cookies for up to six months.
-I recommend wrapping the cookies in a freezer safe plastic or freezer paper before storing.
+If you need to store your cookies for longer than a week or two putting them in freezer-safe containers or zip-lock bags will preserve your cookies for up to six months.
+I recommend wrapping the cookies in freezer-safe plastic or freezer paper before storing.
 The extra wrapping will keep the cookies from getting freezer burn and absorbing any freezer smells from other foods.